Tips for Painting and Finishing Fired Clay Projects

 Before the students begin painting their project we suggest a few minutes of visualization and planning take place before they begin to paint.
 (There are illustrated painting tips here.)

 Acrylic Paints Provide a Simple One Step Finish

 We suggest you begin by painting the background and large items first.
 Possibly one single colour for the whole piece.
 For instance white for polar bears.
 Once the base colour has dried (it will only take a few minutes) smaller details can be added.

 Tempera Paints or Felt Markers are a Good Two Step Finish.
-Spray with the sealer provided for a gloss sealed finish.
+Spray or paint with the sealer for a gloss sealed finish.

 Any water based paint or marker can be used on the returned project.
 For picture frames and other projects with small details permanent markers sometimes work best.
 This should then be followed by a low odour clear coat spray, applied by an adult.
 The advantage of water based paints is they are easier to clean up, but they do require more handling because of the extra step.
 A variation would be to use a glitter spray instead of the clear coat.

 To Dress Up or repair a Project Use a Hot Glue Gun

 For added sparkle or decoration the students may want to add string hair, dry flowers, faux jewels, picture cut outs, or other items.
 Sometimes a project may break while being handled.
 Repairs can usually be made with the use of a glue gun.

 Pack the Project Carefully for the Trip Home